 You can guarantee a vaccine slot by booking your appointment.

 In addition to the walk-in centres the NHS will send out letters inviting eligible people who have not yet been vaccinated to book their vaccine appointment.

-They can do this in two ways:
+You can book your appointment in two ways:

 - Booking online on the NHS website

-- Phoning 119.
+- Phoning 119